digitalajf/Quadtree/extras/README.md

 # Tester.java
-A windowed application to thoroughly test the functionality of Quadtree.java, AABB.java and Tester.java will create a number of AABBs with random values and continuously move them around the screen while updating the quadtree and refreshing the screen.
+A windowed application to thoroughly test the functionality of Quadtree.java, AABB.java.
+Tester.java will create a number of AABBs with random values and continuously move them around the screen while updating the quadtree and refreshing the screen.
 The simulator will allow you to:
 - add/remove AABBs
 - grow/shrink AABBs
 - increase/decrease the tree depth